 The vehicles usually arrive as scrap metal and through a combination of painstaking work, rigorous attention to detail, technique and art, they are transformed into brand new cars.
 The vehicles on display at the Royal Road Automobile Museum seem to have just come off the assembly lines at their respective factories.
 The end result is unbelievably beautiful!

 On a journey through time, you’ll be thrilled to discover this precious collection.
-This marvel is open to the public from Wednesday through Sunday at a cost of R$ 10.00 per visitor.
+This marvel is open to the public from sunday through Sunday at a cost of R$ 20,00 with half admission for students, teachers and over 60 years.